frkosurf/voot-specification/VOOT.md

 * `voot_membership_role`

 The `id` field contains a local (to the provider) unique identifier of the group.
-It SHOULD be opague to the client.
+It SHOULD be opaque to the client.
 The `title` field contains the short human readable name of the group.
 The `description` field can contain a longer description of the group with possibly its purpose.
-The field `voot_membership_role` indicates the role of the user in that particular group.
+The field `voot_membership_role` indicates the role the user has in that particular group.
 It can be any of these values: `admin`, `manager` or `member`.

 ## Retrieve Members of a Group
-This call retrieves a list of all members of a group the user is a member of.
+This call retrieves a list of all members of a group the user is a member of:

     /people/@me/{groupId}

-Where `{groupId}` is replaced with a group identifier obtained through the call used to retrieve Group Membership.
+Where `{groupId}` is replaced with a group identifier which was obtained through the call used to retrieve Group Membership for a particular user.

 This call MAY be supported.
-The result can include the following keys with information about the user, where only `id` MUST be present:
+The result can include the following keys with information about the users that are a member of the group, where only `id` MUST be present:

 * `id`
 * `displayName`
+* `voot_membership_role`

 The `id` field contains a local (to this provider) unique identifier of the user.
-It SHOULD be opague to the client.
+It SHOULD be opaque to the client.
 The `displayName` field contains the name by which the user prefers to be addressed and can possibly be set by the user themselves at the provider.
 The `displayName` field is OPTIONAL.
+The field `voot_membership_role` indicates the role the user has in that particular group.
+It can be any of these values: `admin`, `manager` or `member`.

 The user MUST be a member of the group being queried.